Michael-mag/Excel-Compare-App/readme.md

 ### File Compare App
+    ***TASK DESCRIPTION***
+    - For a car manufacturer, it is important to know if the same sensor in different cars produce different  readings under the same conditions.
+The data is recorded in large files, for instance, excel files or other types of files.

-    - Given two identical excel files, this app compares for any differences in the cells.
+    - Given two identical excel files, write an application that compares for any differences in the cells.
-    - It returns a comparison file, which contains the cells side by side and differences marked in red
+    - If two identical columns have cells which do not have the same value, colour the cell red.

 ### How to use
     - run python file_compare_app.py and supply the excel sheets to compare.